 Data logged can give an indication of your emotional state and help identify the factors that could be having an impact on it.
 Whether that's an environment you've been in or people you've met.
 It'll even offer offer breathing and meditation exercises to get you feeling good again.
 You can reserve one right now, and it's set to ship soon.

-We tried out Thync's Vibe, a small triangle that sits on your head and uses ultrasound to raise energy and lower stress.
-Now the makers of the mind-altering headset have tweaked the design for the stress busting Thync Relax Pro
+In 2016 we tried out Thync's Vibe, a small triangle that sits on your head and uses ultrasound to raise energy and lower stress.
+Now the makers of the mind-altering headset have tweaked the design for the stress busting Thync Relax Pro.

 The device, which sits around the neck and uses similar technology featured in the first device that creates a kind of mini massage where you can control intensity from the Thync companion app.

 Read this: Thync Relax killed my stress in 10 minutes